srobotta/moodle-report_ldapaccounts/README.md

 `user` table will be stored into the CSV file, except for the columns `password` and `secret`.
 These two are never exported.

-The CSV data remains in the *moodledata* directory until the file is deleted.

 The LDAP server may return many other values, depending on the query, e.g. which properties are selected from the data entity.
 By default, the query selects the `mail` field only, to match the entity from the LDAP result with the data set from the `user` table.
 However,